corollari/endjoy/README.md

 endjoy suicide # Stop monitoring the directory and delete all temporary files created
 ```

+## endjoy vs git
+> tldr: endjoy is git stash on steroids

+Endjoy runs in the background whereas git doesn't, this means that:
+- Doesn't require setting explicit checkpoints as with `git commit`
+- Runs asynchronously, so you don't have to wait for `git` to finish
+- Doesn't require any action till you need to use it to restore a previous state

+If you need complex functionality, like merging different commits/checkpoints or moving forward and backwards between them, git is a better choice, as endjoy is much simpler and doesn't implement that

 ## Why the name?
 ![See https://battleangel.fandom.com/wiki/Endjoy](https://raw.githubusercontent.com/corollari/endjoy/master/endjoy.png)